MicrosoftDocs/win32/desktop-src/winmessenger/im-mcontactproperty.md

 ---
 title: MCONTACTPROPERTY enumeration
 description: Do not use.
-Used to ask for the property that indicates which groups a user belongs to, or the contact's e-mail address. ms.assetid: '2711e95b-d73c-41c8-870d-99f0ca48f05a'
+Used to ask for the property that indicates which groups a user belongs to, or the contacts e-mail address. ms.assetid: 2711e95b-d73c-41c8-870d-99f0ca48f05a
-keywords: ["MCONTACTPROPERTY enumeration Windows Messenger", "LockError enumeration Windows Messenger"]
+keywords:
+- MCONTACTPROPERTY enumeration Windows Messenger
+- LockError enumeration Windows Messenger
 topic_type:
 - apiref
 api_name: